katiaku/apiBooks/README.md

 Welcome to BookShelve, a comprehensive application designed to enhance your book collection experience.
 Built with a modern tech stack including React, TypeScript, Tailwind CSS, Framer Motion, MySQL, and Node.js, BookShelve offers a seamless and interactive platform for managing and discovering books.

 ## Note
-This is backend part of the BookShelve app.
+This is backend part of BookShelve app.
 For the frontend go to https://github.com/katiaku/bookstore.

 ## Features
 #### User Authentication: